Skip to Main Content Skip Table of Content

 To fix the CLS issues:

-2. I preloaded my self-hosted fonts.
+2. I preloaded my web font.

 0.11 score on Layout Shift which is bad, it means the content will be move around when the page load which is bad User Expereince